 Created in Stellenbosch in 1925, Pinotage is a crossing of Pinot Noir and Cinsaut.
 The 'Pinot' half of the name was given priority because of the prestige associated with Burgundy's great red grape.
 The 'age' part was taken from the end of Hermitage, one of several local names for Cinsaut; its position a ... more

-Stellenbosch is perhaps South Africa’s most famous wine-producing region.
-Located just 25 miles (40km) east of Cape Town, the town is steeped in history and is home to the country’s most well known wine estates.
-Cabernet Sauvignon is the region’s most prized grape variety, often found along with Merlot as part of a Bordeaux Blend.
+Stellenbosch is perhaps the most famous wine-producing region in South Africa.
+The town, in Western Cape's Coastal Region, is steeped in history and is home to the country’s best-known wine estates.
+Cabernet Sauvignon is the region’s most prized grape variety, often found with Merlot as part of a Bordeaux Blend.

 The Coastal Region is a significant wine-producing area in the Western Cape that forms the heart of the South African wine industry.
 Stretching from Darling in the north to Cape Point and Constantia in the south, and to Stellenbosch and Paarl in the east, it accounts for nearly half of all the area under vine in South Africa.... more

 |Beyerskloof Reserve Pinotage, Stellenbosch|